CDRH/datura/docs/cather_letters.md

 If you have made any changes to files on your computer, you'll need to pull them to the server.

-Change directories to your project folder
+Change directories to your collection folder

 ```
-cd projects/cather_letters
+cd collections/cather_letters
 ```

 (where cather_letters is the folder containing the data repo you want to update)